kimjoar/kimjoar.net/_posts/2011-05-18-understanding-user-acquisition-in-freemium.markdown

 published: true
 ---

-<p class="quiet">This is the model I found when writing my Master's
-thesis on freemium.
-This is mainly here to get feedback from my respondents, but I would love feedback even if you're not a respondent — just <a href="&#109;&#097;&#105;&#108;&#116;&#111;:&#109;&#097;&#105;&#108;&#064;&#107;&#105;&#109;&#106;&#111;&#097;&#114;&#046;&#110;&#101;&#116;">send me an email</a>.</p>

-For my Master's thesis I've had 10 interviews with companies using freemium, primarily focusing on how these companies acquire users.
-What I found when analyzing my interviews, is that there seems to be a similar process in how freemium-based companies aquire new users and customers.
-I've divided this process into three "loops".
-I'll start with going through each loop, and then putting it all together at the end.
+For my Master's thesis I've interviewed 10 companies that use freemium.
+What I found when analyzing these interviews is that we can create a model for how freemium-based companies aquire new users.
+I've divided this process into three "loops":

-I would love feedback on the model.
-Do you see things differently?
-If so, what?
-Are then any areas that are particularly lacking?
-Or do you agree with the model?

 The User Acquisition Loop
 -------------------------

-How freemium-based companies aquire new users and thus build its userbase can be seen as a loop.
-This loop consist of four elements:
+User acquisition in freemium consist of four parts:

 1. **Potential and Existing Users.** First of all, the market must be big.
 If it's not a very big market opportunity, the chance of success with freemium is very small, as most likely only a single digit percentage of users will convert to pay.
-As one of the respondents
-   said:

-   > If you're going to build a meaningful revenue base, you need to
-   > have a very large user base to start with.
-It only works with very
-   > large market segments and market opportunities.

-   According to another, "the standard wisdom is that you'll see 2-3% conversion rate in the consumer internet, 5% or perhaps a bit higher on business users, prosumers."
+   According to one respondent "the standard wisdom is that you'll see 2-3% conversion rate in the consumer internet, 5% or perhaps a bit higher on business users, prosumers."
 Thus, if the market is not big enough it will be very difficult to get enough paying customers.
-One respondents explained it as "most consumers don't pay for any web app."

-   Second, from the interviews there is a clear notion that successfully having free users using the product or service relies on having a *culture of free* — that is, fully accepting that potential and existing users may not now or even ever pay for your product or service.
-Thus, it is about seeing value in free users.
-As one of the respondents said that "you will by definition get less serious signups --- I think that's kind of a given," while another similarly says that "there is an inverse relationship to cost and churn."
+   Second, from the interviews there is a conviction that successfully having free users using the product or service relies on having a *culture of free* — fully accepting that potential and existing users may not now or even ever pay.
+You must see value in free users.
+One of the respondents said that "you will by definition get less serious signups — I think that's kind of a given," while another similarly says that "there is an inverse relationship to cost and churn."
 One explained it as follows:

    > There's not a lot of established companies that understand that
    > it's not just a "we'll put it on our website, we'll do a little bit